The Best Zoo’s and Aquariums in Minnesota 2023

 More Info

-Sibley Park Zoo in Mankato is a popular destination for families looking for a fun.
+Sibley Park Zoo in Mankato is a popular destination for families looking for fun.
 This free zoo has a variety of farm animals on site.

 Visitors can even get up close and personal at the petting zoo.
 With plenty of outdoor space for kids to run and play, Sibley Park Zoo is an ideal place for a day out with the family.

-How many zoos in Minnesota?
+How many zoos are in Minnesota?

 There are 8 zoos in Minnesota, including the Minnesota Zoo in Apple Valley, and the Como Park Zoo and Conservatory in St. Paul.
 Other smaller zoos and animal parks include the Hemker Park & Zoo in Freeport and the Lake Superior Zoo in Duluth.